+The History Behind the “Battle of Saratoga / Gates’ Song”

+By: Kevin Fleming

 The British attempt to seize control of the Hudson River Valley ended in disaster at the Battle of Saratoga in October of 1777.
 Lieutenant General John Burgoyne approached the impending engagement with the American forces at Saratoga with trepidation.
 The previous June, Burgoyne’s army set out from Lake Champlain, advancing up the Hudson River Valley towards Albany.
 His main body consisted of 7,000 British and German soldiers along with some Canadian troops and 500 Native American scouts.
-Burgoyne also dispatched 1,200 troops, half of whom were Canadian or Native Americans, under the command of Lieutenant Colonel Barry St. Leger to advance on his right flank along the Mohawk River.
+Burgoyne also dispatched 1,200 troops, half of whom were Canadian or Native American under the command of Lieutenant Colonel Barry St. Leger to advance on his right flank along the Mohawk River.
 In July, the British forced General Arthur St. Clair to abandon Fort Ticonderoga after they emplaced cannons on the nearby Mount Defiance.
 British forces pursued St. Clair’s forces to Hubbardton.
 Although the Americans inflicted two hundred casualties, they sustained over three hundred of their own and were again forced to withdraw.

 British advances strained their supply lines, and efforts to gather provisions from the countryside proved difficult.
-The British raid at Bennington typified this challenge.
-Led by John Stark, the American Green Mountain Boys defeated the British raiding party and inflicted nine hundred casualties.
-The British commander Lieutenant Colonel Fredrich Baum laid among the dead.
 Attempts to plunder provisions from individual farmsteads brought in little, and bred resentment between the British and local civilians.
 Attacks by the British-allied Native Americans against civilians further stoked the flames.
 News of the scalping of Jane McCrea, who was both engaged to a British officer and sister to an American militia officer, horrified Americans and helped ensure Burgoyne’s force received minimal support from the local populace.
+The raid Burgoyne directed to capture the American supplies collected at Bennington typified this challenge.
+The raiding party suffered defeat at the hands of John Stark’s “Green Mountain Boys,” losing nine hundred casualties in the process, including its commander (see song “Riflemen at Bennington”).
 Even success hampered British progress.
 Garrisoning the captured Fort Ticonderoga compelled Burgoyne to pull additional soldiers from his front-line forces.
 Compounding his difficulties, Burgoyne’s detached right wing also stalled as it moved towards Albany.